 We want to help, and we can understand why you'd rather avoid it.
 Inhibitory emotions like shame, guilt, and anxiety get in the way and interfere with our core emotions like anger, fear, sadness, disgust, excitement, and sexual excitement.
 Frequently, we try to defend our Self somehow (e.g., depression) from all of the big, overwhelming emotions.

 Working with a mindful and inclusive therapist can give you the safe space, outlet & sounding board, and therapeutic support that you need to untangle all of these thoughts, emotions, and defense behaviors while we unburden the parts of you that need attentive time, space, and introspection to be seen, heard, and understood.

-Many people like vanilla ice cream, and we know it's not the only flavor.
-We proudly serve people of all gender identities and all sexualities including "alternative sexualities" (kink, CNM/polyamory, BDSM, sex work, etc.).
+We proudly affirm and serve people of all gender identities and all sexualities including "alternative sexualities" (kink, CNM/polyamory, BDSM, sex work, etc.).